Tirailleur: Uniforms

+Until 1914, the Algerian and Tunisian tirailleurs wore zouave-style uniforms of light blue with yellow braiding (see photographs on this page).
+White turbans for parade dress, red fezzes for daily wear, and sashes were worn with this tenue orientale.
+A white combat uniform of similar loose cut was worn for North African campaigning and in France during the early months of World War I. They adopted a more practical khaki uniform from 1915 onwards, in common with the other units of the (North African) 19th Military District.

+West African and Madagascan tirailleurs wore a dark blue parade dress with a red sash and a fez, while the French Indochina regiments wore an indigenous-style blue, white, or khaki uniform with salakot.
+Khaki had been widely worn as a hot-weather field dress in Indochina and Africa during the years before the outbreak of World War I, and thereafter became the norm.
+The North African tirailleurs, however, resumed their colourful full dress uniforms between 1927 and 1939 to assist recruitment.
+After World War II, they were retained for wear by the noubas (regimental bands) until the present day.

 Decorations

 In France, citations made during World War I, World War II or colonial conflicts were accompanied with awards of a Croix de Guerre (Cross of War) with attachments on the ribbon depending on the degree of citation: the lowest being represented by a bronze star (for those who had been cited at the regiment or brigade level) while the highest degree is represented by a bronze palm (for those who had been cited at the army level).
 A unit can be mentioned in Despatches.
 Its flag is then decorated with the corresponding Croix.
 After two citations in Army Orders, the men of the unit concerned are all entitled to wear a fourragère.

 Regiments of North African Tirailleurs were, together with regiments of Zouaves, amongst the most decorated units in the French Army, ranking after only the Colonial Infantry Regiment of Morocco and the Foreign Legion March Regiment.

 Médaille militaire

 As for the Légion d'honneur, this unit award should not be confused with the fourragère in the colors of the Médaille militaire.
 It is one of the rarest unit awards in the French military.